Parth6120/NER_SemEval_2025/README.md

 ```

 ### 3. Prepare Data
-- Place your SemEval 2025 JSONL files in the appropriate directory.
+- Place your SemEval 2025 JSONL files in the appropriate directory (see notebook for expected structure).
-- Use `data_preparation.py` to preprocess the data.

-### 4. Train or Finetune Models
+### 4. Run the Unified Notebook
-- Use `finetune_placeholder_mt.py` for finetuning the MT model with entity placeholders.
+- Open `entity_aware_mt/Entity_Aware_MT_Unified.ipynb` in Jupyter Notebook or JupyterLab.
+- **Follow the notebook cells sequentially:**
+    - Environment check (GPU, dependencies)
+    - Data preparation (JSONL → DataFrame, entity extraction, Wikidata lookup)
+    - Baseline translation (English→French)
+    - Entity-aware pipeline (placeholder injection, translation, postprocessing)
+    - Fine-tuning MarianMT (optional, requires GPU)
+    - Prediction with fine-tuned model (optional)
+    - Evaluation (see notebook or `eval.ipynb`)
+- All major steps are runnable from the notebook.
+Inspect intermediate results and outputs as needed.

-### 5. Run Translation Pipeline
+### 5. (Advanced) Use Modular Scripts
-- Use the scripts in `src/` as described above to process, translate, and evaluate your data.
+- Scripts in `src/` (e.g., `baseline_translation.py`, `entity_aware_translation.py`, etc.) are provided for modular reference or batch processing, but **the recommended workflow is via the unified notebook**.

+### 6. GPU & Troubleshooting
+- GPU is recommended for translation and fine-tuning.
+The notebook checks for CUDA availability.
+- If you see warnings about `sacremoses`, install it with `pip install sacremoses`.
+- For issues with Wikidata fetching, check your internet connection and QID validity.
+- For large files/models, see `.gitignore` and GitHub LFS notes below.

+### 7. Evaluation
+- For evaluation, see the final section of the unified notebook or `eval.ipynb` for COMET-based scoring and analysis.

 ---